 Savings accounts, credit unions, and investment portfolios are the most common places people choose to store their money.
 But these aren’t the only options.

-ROSCAs are a popular way to save money within growing UK communities.
-They help people across the community save for what’s important to them.
+Money clubs are a popular way to pool money within growing UK communities.
+They help people across the community plan for what’s important to them.

-Traditionally, ROSCAs involve exchanging cash.
+Traditionally, money clubs involve exchanging cash.
 But despite the rise in banking fraud, online banking is far safer.
 Even if you become a victim of digital banking fraud, your bank may be able to recover your funds.
-Using an FCA-regulated ROSCA app like Bloom to manage your savings club is a great way to ensure your money is protected, without using formal savings accounts or investment schemes.
+Using an FCA-regulated money club app like Bloom to manage your money club is a great way to ensure your money is protected, without using formal savings accounts or investment schemes.
 Find out more about how Bloom works.